 The Victoria Public Market is a sprawling industrial-tinged space located in the beautiful Hudson building.
 Since opening in September, it’s become the perfect rainy day place to wander and sample some of the best local cuisine and products that British Columbia has to offer.

 Before entering the Market, the wonderful Hudson building should be admired.
 Constructed in 1912 for a Hudson’s Bay department store, the original terra cotta facades have been restored and the upper floors converted into condos.
-The ground floor is now home to retail such as 2% Jazz, a local coffee shop, Smoken Bones Cookshack, a popular BBQ restaurant, and of course, the Victoria Public Market.
+The ground floor is now home to retail such as 2% Jazz, a local coffee shop, a hot yoga studio, and of course, the Victoria Public Market.

 Stepping inside, one is greeted with the smells and sounds of a bustling market, featuring a variety of vendors highlighting local food producers at every level.
 The exposed beams, ducts and soaring concrete ceilings give the market a casual feel, inviting visitors to wander the main thoroughfare before deciding where to eat.
 The Market is home to fixed food stalls, in addition to a rotating series of tables selling goods ranging from locally grown produce to hand crafted children’s toys to artisan soy sauce, a kitchen for public cooking demonstrations and seminars, and a seasonal outdoors farmers market.

-The Market’s aims to be a “permanent hub of values-based, local food and artisan businesses” and current fixed vendors include The French Oven bakery, Silk Road Tea, Salt Spring Island Cheese, La Cocina de Mama Oli, Island Spice Trade, Roast, Victoria Pie Co, Cowichan Bay Seafood, Sutra, and Damn Fine Cake Company.
+The Market’s aims to be a “permanent hub of values-based, local food and artisan businesses” and current fixed vendors include The French Oven bakery, Silk Road Tea, Salt Spring Island Cheese, La Cocina de Mama Oli, Roast, Victoria Pie Co, Cowichan Bay Seafood, Sutra, and the Rifflanda music festival pop up shop.